DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Code Structure**: The code is structured for readability and maintainability.
 Functions are clearly defined for counting words, clearing text, and updating the user interface, making it easy to extend or modify in the future.

   This project was a great opportunity to practice GUI development in Python and enhance my skills with Tkinter.
 It reinforced my understanding of event-driven programming and how to create interactive applications that are both functional and visually appealing.
 I look forward to exploring more complex GUI applications in future projects!
-Here’s a `README.md` for your project on Day 238, following the format and style of the previous entry you provided:
 * Day 238: 📚 Data Structure Management System in Python 📊

   Today, I developed a Data Structure Management System in Python, focusing on implementing a stack and a singly linked list.
 This project allows users to manage player data effectively through a menu-driven interface.
 Below are the key highlights: